 Authors and bloggers can take a hint from these actions, which will help you improve your social media performance.

-Social media, such as Facebook, Twitter, and Instagram, works better when you can increase your followers and incorporate external authority.
+Social media, such as Facebook, X (Twitter), and Instagram, works better when you can increase your followers and incorporate external authority.

 For authors, book reviews are the best form of external proof you can use.
-If you are a blogger, it is not possible to have product reviews about your site.
-But you can add a review system to each blog post.
+If you are a blogger, having product reviews about your site is impossible.
+However, you can add a review system to each blog post.

 In any business, you should think about finding ways to improve by one percent per day.
 Developing your online authority is a perfect way to achieve this aim.